-Intimate care is any care which involves washing, touching or carrying out an invasive procedure (such as cleaning a child after they have soiled themselves) to intimate personal areas.
+Intimate care is any care which involves washing, touching or carrying out an invasive procedure (such as cleaning a person after they have soiled themselves) to intimate personal areas.
 In most cases such care will involve cleaning for hygiene purposes as part of a staff member's duty of care.
-In the case of a specific procedure to meet complex health needs only a person suitably trained and assessed as competent will undertake the procedure, (e.g. the administration of rectal diazepam).
+In the case of a specific procedure to meet complex health needs only a person suitably trained and assessed as competent will undertake the procedure, (e.g. emptying a stoma bag).

-The issue of intimate care is a sensitive one and will require staff to be respectful of the child's needs.
-The child's dignity should always be preserved with a high level of privacy, choice and control.
-There should always be a high awareness of possible safeguarding and child protection issues.
-As such, staff behaviour must be open to scrutiny and staff must work in partnership with parents, guardians and where appropriate, health professionals, to provide continuity of care to pupils wherever possible.
+The issue of intimate care is a sensitive one and will require staff to be respectful of the attendee's needs.
+The attendee's dignity should always be preserved with a high level of privacy, choice and control.
+There should always be a high awareness of possible safeguarding and child/adult protection issues.
+As such, staff behaviour must be open to scrutiny and staff must work in partnership with parents, guardians and where appropriate, health professionals, to provide continuity of care to attendees wherever possible.
 The following document is based on best practice in club settings.

-Leaps is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
-We recognise there is a need to treat all children with respect especially when intimate care is given.
-No child should be attended to in a way that causes distress or pain.
+LEAPS Suffolk is committed to ensuring that all staff are responsible for the intimate care of an attendee and he/she will undertake their duties in a professional manner at all times.
+We recognise there is a need to treat an attendee with respect especially when intimate care is given.
+No child/adult should be attended to in a way that causes distress or pain.

-The management of all children with intimate care needs will be carefully planned.
-The child's welfare and dignity are of paramount importance.
+The management of all attendees with intimate care needs will be carefully planned.
+The attendee's welfare and dignity are of paramount importance.

-Staff who provide intimate care will be trained to do so (including Safeguarding, Child Protection) and be fully aware of best practise.
+Staff who provide intimate care will be trained to do so (including Safeguarding, Child/Adult Protection) and be fully aware of best practise.

-Each child will be supported to achieve the highest level of autonomy that is possible, given their age and abilities.
-Staff will encourage each child to do as much for his/herself as he/she can.
-This may mean, for example, giving the child responsibility for washing themselves.
+Each attendee will be supported to achieve the highest level of autonomy that is possible, given their age and abilities.
+Staff will encourage each attendee to do as much for his/herself as he/she can.
+This may mean, for example, giving the person responsibility for washing themselves.

-Where appropriate, Individual Intimate Care Plans will be drawn up for each child to suit their individual circumstances.
+Where appropriate, Individual Intimate Care Plans will be drawn up for each attendee to suit their individual circumstances.

-Each child's right to privacy will be respected.
-Careful consideration will be given to each child's situation e.g. determining how many carers might need to be present when a child is toileted.
+Each attendee's right to privacy will be respected.
+Careful consideration will be given to each situation e.g. determining how many carers might need to be present when personal care is carried out.

-Wherever possible, one child will be catered for by one adult unless there is a sound rationale for having more adults present, if this is the case, the reasons will be clearly documented.
-The member of staff must inform another member of their whereabouts during the personal care routine.
+Wherever possible, one attendee will be catered for by one adult unless there is a sound rationale for having more adults present, if this is the case, the reasons will be clearly documented.
+We aim (but cannot guarantee) for another member of staff to wait outside the changing area so they can hear what is being said and can be in close proximity should the need arise.
+The member of staff carrying out personal care must inform another member of their whereabouts during the personal care routine.
+The member of staff carrying our personal care will have a walkie talkie with them at all times, in the event additional support is needed.

-The Protection of Children
+The Protection of Attendees